More Coal Won't Solve US Energy Woes

 More coal is not the answer to today's energy challenges.
 What the U.S. needs to keep prices down, meet rising demand and stay competitive on a global scale is: 1) to build wind, solar and batteries rapidly now, because they are the quickest to install and least expensive source of energy in many regions; and 2) to scale up clean, firm power — a variety of low-carbon sources, including next-generation geothermal, nuclear and hydropower, that can operate around the clock.

 Investing in clean energy today makes good financial sense.
-The cost of building new renewables can be less than operating coal; indeed, research has shown that the majority of U.S. coal plants would be more expensive to continue running than to replace with local wind or solar.
+The cost of building new renewables can be less than the cost of just operating coal plants.
+Indeed, research has shown that the majority of U.S. coal plants would be more expensive to continue running than to replace with local wind or solar.
 Scaling these sources will also be key to supporting the administration's goal of "energy dominance" in a world that's increasingly investing in renewables.

-There are also opportunities to ramp up investment in clean power sources beyond wind and solar and to increase the efficiency of the grid.
+Beyond wind and solar, there are opportunities to ramp up investment in other clean power sources and to increase the efficiency of the grid.
 Technologies such as nuclear and advanced geothermal already benefit from bipartisan support in Congress and could potentially represent a significant percentage of the country's future energy mix.
-In addition, new transmission technologies can help modernize the aging grid and increase its efficiency, helping to move more power along existing lines and accommodate rapidly growing demand.
+In addition, new transmission technologies can modernize the aging grid and increase its efficiency, helping to move more power along existing lines and accommodate rapidly growing demand.
+The country can also increase investments in demand response, virtual power plants, managed charging, and other forms of shifting demand from peak periods.
+These are lower cost options to meet demand while reducing the amount of new generation and transmission that we need to build.

 Now is the time to make smart, forward-looking investments in energy that's safe, affordable, reliable and abundant — rather than clinging to systems of the past that will raise costs for consumers.